 - Appoint or replace, compensate and oversee the outside auditors for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for us.
-The outside auditors will report directly to the audit committee. - Pre-approve all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for us by our outside auditors, subject to de minimis exceptions which are approved by the audit committee prior to the completion of the audit. - Review and discuss with management and the outside auditors the annual audited and quarterly unaudited financial statements, our disclosures under the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the selection, application and disclosure of critical accounting policies and practices used in such financial statements. - · Review and approve all related party transactions. - Discuss with management and the outside auditors significant financial reporting issues and judgments made in connection with the preparation of our financial statements, including any significant changes in our selection or application of accounting principles, any major issues as to the adequacy of our internal controls and any special steps adopted in light of material control deficiencies.
+The outside auditors will report directly to the audit committee. - Pre-approve all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for us by our outside auditors, subject to de minimis exceptions which are approved by the audit committee prior to the completion of the audit. - Review and discuss with management and the outside auditors the annual audited and quarterly unaudited financial statements, our disclosures under the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the selection, application and disclosure of critical accounting policies and practices used in such financial statements.

+- Review and approve all related party transactions. - Discuss with management and the outside auditors significant financial reporting issues and judgments made in connection with the preparation of our financial statements, including any significant changes in our selection or application of accounting principles, any major issues as to the adequacy of our internal controls and any special steps adopted in light of material control deficiencies.

-Upon completion of this offering, the audit committee will consist of . . . is both an independent director and an "audit committee financial expert" within the meaning of Item 407 of Regulation S-K, and will serve as chair of the audit committee.
+Upon completion of this offering, the audit committee will consist of Christopher Laitala, Matthew I. Lozow and Adam Feinstein.
+Mr. Feinstein is both an independent director and an "audit committee financial expert" within the meaning of Item 407 of Regulation S-K, and will serve as chair of the audit committee.
+Each of Messrs.
+Laitala and Lozow is an "affiliated person" under Rule 10A-3 of the Exchange Act and therefore does not meet the independence criteria for audit committee membership pursuant to NASDAQ rules.
+We are permitted to phase in our compliance with the independent audit committee requirements set forth in NASDAQ rules and relevant Exchange Act rules as follows: (i) one independent member at the time of listing, (ii) a majority of independent members within 90 days of listing and (iii) all independent members within one year of listing.
+We expect that, within one year of our listing on NASDAQ, Messrs.
+Laitala and Lozow will have resigned from our audit committee and an independent director for audit committee purposes (as determined under NASDAQ rules and Exchange Act rules) will have been added to the audit committee.
 Prior to the completion of this offering, our board of directors will adopt a written charter under which the audit committee will operate.
-A copy of the charter, which will satisfy the applicable standards of the SEC and the exchange on which we list our shares, will be available on our website.
+A copy of the charter, which will satisfy the applicable standards of the SEC and NASDAQ, will be available on our website.